History of AEK Athens F.C.: 2005–06 season

 The next season the club was strengthened with the returns of Vasilios Lakis and Traianos Dellas, while also acquiring Georgios Alexopoulos, Stefano Sorrentino, Bruno Cirillo, Sokratis Papastathopoulos and Panagiotis Kone.
 During the winter transfer period, AEK signed Emerson and Pantelis Kapetanos.
 Chrysostomos Michailidis, Nikos Kostenoglou, Ivan Rusev, Milen Petkov, Sotiris Konstantinidis and Christos Kostis were among the departures.

 In the first round of UEFA Cup, AEK were drawn against Zenit Saint Petersburg.
 They managed to secure an away 0–0 draw, but lost by 0–1 at home and were eliminated.
 In the league they finished second, securing a place in the Champions League of the next season.
-In the Cup, AEK reached the final, where they lost the trophy to Olympiacos with a 3–0 defeat.
+In the Cup, AEK reached the final, where they lost the final 3–0 to Olympiacos.